drcyschfld/Assignment2--Group11/README.md

 **Exercise 2 - Serial Interface**

 The user instructions is the samse for each section of exercise 2.
 1. Run the code and open a serial input terminal connected to USART1.
+IF
 2. Type the string or phrase to be transmitted to the microcontroller into the serial input terminal.
-3. Once the string or phrase has been completed, type a '+' into the serial input terminal to signify that the end of the string.
+3. Once the string or phrase has been completed, type '+' into the serial input terminal to signify the end of the string.
 In this program '+' is the terminating character.
-4. The callback function is then called.
+4. Once the terminating character is transmitted, a the callback function is called.
 In this program the callback function, 'Stirng , causes the LEDs to represent the binary ascii value of the transmitted characters.